Jersey In Autumn

-As autumn draws in many turn to Jersey as a destination to recharge their batteries and prepare for Christmas with a late break.
+As autumn draws in many turn to Jersey as a destination for a Late break to recharge their batteries and prepare for Christmas with a latebreak.

 In October and November, there are a number of events to enjoy or visitors can just take in the island's history, restaurants and nature which mix the best of Britain and France.